Blizzardnya/js-practice/README.md

 + angular-organizer - practice for creating organizer app on angular
 + javascript-modal-practice - practice for creating a modal window on pure javascript
 + nodje-practice - practice for working with nodjs
++ react-native-practice - practice for working with React Native
 + react-practice - practice for working with React
 + rxjs-practice - practice for working with rxjs
 + vue-practice - practice for working with Vue.js